coq/ceps/text/primitive-projections.md

 ## Issue 2: the relative status of "folded" vs "unfolded" `Proj` node

-*Design choice*: The "folded" vs "unfolded" boolean is dropped.
+*Design choice 1*: The "folded" vs "unfolded" boolean is dropped.
 Unfolding a `Proj` node is a no-op.
 In scenario 2.1 of issue 1, unfolding a `Const` denoting a projection reveals a `Proj` node.
 In scenario 2.2, it is a no-op.

+*Design choice 2*: Idem but unfolding a primitive projection applied to the constructor of the record performs the iota-reduction (like in the positive case) instead of a being a no-op.

+Related: [#5250](https://github.com/coq/coq/issues/5250), [#5698](https://github.com/coq/coq/issues/5698), [#5699](https://github.com/coq/coq/issues/5699) (effect of unfolding tactics).

 See associated [Zulip discussion](https://coq.zulipchat.com/#narrow/stream/237656-Coq-devs.20.26.20plugin.20devs/topic/Primitive.20Projection.20mode).